testjavascript/nodejs-integration-tests-best-practices/README.md

 :white_check_mark: **Do:** On the benefit of having the tests written early.
 We have worked hard for DX so these tests can be a coding companion, empower the dev as she codes.
 You just spent 3 hours coding, achieved great new feature or part of it, not writing a test now means your work can get broken in the next 2-3 days of development.
 You lose the anti-regression perks that tests bring.
 Interchangeably, 2-3 tests can secure this work and alarm when this new features are broken.
 You may also consider writing some tests before the code as being advocate by TDD

-This bullet will get written in 2 days ⏱
+This bullet will get written in 2 days ⏱'

 <br/><br/>

 ### ⚪️ 5.
 Run the tests frequenly, if possible run continously in the background

-:white_check_mark: **Do:** If permits, put in watch mode or run every few minutes
+:white_check_mark: **Do:** If permits, let the tests guard. put in watch mode or run every few minutes

 On why a developers should not remember to run tests.
 This bullet will get written in 2 days ⏱